Board

 CEO, Skimmer, Inc.

-Jack Nelson is a successful entrepreneur across several different industries.
-He is currently CEO of Skimmer, Inc. the leading SaaS provider for the swimming pool and spa industry.
-Prior to that, Jack was CEO and co-founder of Propel Financial Services, a specialty finance company focused on financing real estate taxes.
-Jack led Propel from inception through three different sales of the company, including one to a public company.
-Propel was repeatedly recognized in one of the Top Places to Work under Jack’s leadership.
-From 2008 to 2012, Jack also built and ran his own law firm.
-Jack has a J.D. from The University of Chicago School of Law and a BBA (Finance/Business Honors) and a BA (Plan II Liberal Arts) from the University of Texas at Austin.
-Jack has served on leadership positions for St. Andrew’s School, Generation Serve, The University of Texas, and the University of Chicago School of Law.
+Jack is an entrepreneur and the CEO of Skimmer, Inc., a leading SaaS provider for the swimming pool and spa industry.
+Previously, he was the CEO and co-founder of Propel Financial Services, which he led through three different sales.
+Jack also built and ran his own law firm and holds a J.D. from The University of Chicago School of Law and a BBA and a BA from the University of Texas at Austin.

 Anna Sanchez